Fred Borch: Alleged corruption of the Guantanamo hearings

-Following Borch's replacement both Peter Brownback, the commission's President, and Swann, the replacement for Chief Prosecutor, recommended the removal of the other two members of the commission, Air Force Lieutenant Colonel Timothy K. Toomey and Army Lieutenant Colonel Curt S. Cooper.
+Following Borch's replacement both Peter Brownback, the commission's president, and Swann, the replacement for Chief Prosecutor, recommended the removal of the other two members of the commission, Air Force Lieutenant Colonel Timothy K. Toomey and Army Lieutenant Colonel Curt S. Cooper.
 Toomey was an intelligence officer who had helped capture suspects in Afghanistan.
 Cooper had admitted to referring to Guantanamo prisoners indiscriminately as "terrorists."

 Later life

 After retirement from the military, Borch worked for the Guantanamo prosecution teams as a civilian consultant.

 In addition, he has been serving as President of the Orders and Medals Society of America since 2010 and he is an active contributor to its journal.
 Borch published a book on military decorations of the U.S. Army and Air Force in 2013.
-In 2006 Borch was hired for the position of the first archive historian for the JAG office.
+In 2006, Borch was hired for the position of the first Regimental Historian and Archivist for the JAG Corps.

 In 2009, Borch was hired by The American Film Company as an adviser for the production of The Conspirator (2010).
 Directed by Robert Redford, the movie is about the military commission that in 1865 tried Mary Surratt and the other conspirators in the Lincoln assassination.
 The film stars James McAvoy and Robin Wright.

 Borch was awarded a Fulbright fellowship for 2012–2013, as a visiting professor at the University of Leiden in the Netherlands.
 He will teach international law relating to terrorism and counter-terrorism.

+In 2022, Borch started funding an essay prize for the Cromwell Association.